Mathematics (MATH)

 Department: College of Arts and Sciences

-Algorithms for solving linear and non-linear equations and systems thereof.
-Interpolating polynomials, finite difference approximations of derivatives, techniques of numerical integration.
-One-step and multi-step methods for solving ordinary differential equations and systems thereof.
+In this course the student constructs, analyzes, and implements algorithms for solving numerically problems from continuous mathematics.
+We discuss Algorithms for solving linear and non-linear equations and systems thereof; Interpolating polynomials; finite difference approximations of derivatives; techniques of numerical integration; One-step and multi-step methods for solving ordinary differential equations and systems thereof.

 Restriction(s):